 It is apparent that neither $x_t^i$ nor $y_t^i$ is directly observed.
 By imposing some restrictions, it is possible to put the above model in a state-space format and to estimate the two unobservable components through the Kalman filter.
 However, this will significantly increase the computational burden.
 We instead use the value-weighted market index as a proxy for the permanent component.
-With this assumption, the temporary component is simply the difference between the log of stock i's price and the log of the value-weighted market index price and the model can be easily estimated using simple linear regressions.
+With this assumption, the temporary component is simply the difference between the log of stock i's price and the log of the value-weighted market index price, and the model can be easily estimated using simple linear regressions.
+We have also assumed the permanent component for each stock to be the product of the value-weighted market index and the stock's market risk factor loading following Balvers and Wu (2004), and find the results qualitatively the same.

-The temporary component $x_t^i$ is assumed to possess short-term momentum and long-term mean reversion as follows:
+The temporary component $\chi_t^{i}$ is assumed to possess short-term momentum and long-term mean reversion as follows: